Obstacle Avoiding Robot Using Arduino

 Robot Assembly.

-This is what the robot I build looks like:
+This is what the robot I built looks like:

 Ultrasonic obstacle avoiding robot using arduino nano and nano robot controller board